gameboxthing/renpy_parser/README.md

 I still have a lot of testing to do as well as a lot of features that I would like to add to this project, so there is guarenteed to be a few bugs.
-These will most likely look like lines that are half between one and another, if you find any please let me know I want this to be fairly robust.
+These will most likely look like lines that are half between one and another, if you find any please let me know, I want this to be fairly robust.

 ## Features and suggestions
 Currently I am working on a UI and a file browser so that you can parse multiple files at one time, but this is still a little bit down the line.
-In the meantime I am more than open to suggestions as to what features to include, maybe parsing music or sfx.
+In the meantime I am more than open to suggestions as to what features to include, maybe parsing music or sfx?